iSEE/iSEEWorkshop2019/README.md

 # Instructor(s) name(s) and contact information

-- Kevin Rue-Albrecht (Kennedy Institute of Rheumatology, University of Oxford, Headington, Oxford OX3 7FY, UK)
+- Kevin Rue-Albrecht (kevin.rue-albrecht@kennedy.ox.ac.uk)

 # Workshop Description

-This workshop demonstrates the use of the [_iSEE_](http://bioconductor.org/packages/iSEE/) package to create and configure interactive applications for the exploration of various types of genomics data sets.
+This workshop demonstrates the use of the [_iSEE_](http://bioconductor.org/packages/iSEE/) package to create and configure interactive applications for the exploration of various types of genomics data sets (e.g., bulk and single-cell RNA-seq, CyTOF, gene expression microarray).

 This workshop will be presented as a lab session that combines an instructor-led live demo, followed by hands-on experimentation guided by completely worked examples and stand-alone notes that participants may continue to peruse after the workshop.

 The instructor-led live demo comprises three parts:

-1. Brief lecture of the package concept and functionality
+1. Brief lecture on the package concept and functionality
-2. Introduction to the user interface
+2. Overview of the graphical user interface
 3. Instructions to preconfigure iSEE apps

 The hands-on lab comprises three part: